-If you have problems paying your rent you must contact the Income Management Team on 0800 040 7989 or your Income Officer immediately.
-The Income Management team will be sympathetic and will try to help you by:
+If you have problems paying your rent you should call the Contact Centre immediately on 0800 040 7989.
+We will be sympathetic and will:

-- Checking that you get all the benefits you’re entitled to;
+- check that you get all the benefits you’re entitled to;

-- Putting you in touch with a specialist debt advisory service.
+- put you in touch with a specialist debt advisory service.